 Demonstrate With Video

 Some products are a little more complex when it comes to their operation.
 For others, merely saying they do something isn’t enough.
 An example is the hand carpet brush.
 Sprinkle some dust/dirt on the surface.

 Pass the brush over it as you record.
 Show them how the many bristles roll and pick up all the particles.
 You can even use a comparison with a different product (brand name excluded).

 This also works well when you mention that a product is made with a different material.
 They may not understand why that’s important.
 Apply different polish on nails and use a remover to show how some last longer.

 A simple picture slideshow or collection can also do the job.
-Here’s more on how to make great product videos.
+Here’s more on how to make great ecommerce marketing videos.

 Create A Feeling